 Kancamagus Highway Road Trip Route

-You should also try to see the Sabbaday Falls on the way to Conway NH, because it’s one of the most-visited waterfalls in New Hampshire.
+You should also try to see the Sabbaday Falls on the way to Conway NH.
+It’s one of the most-visited waterfalls in New Hampshire.

 Related Article: What You Should Pack for Fall in New England [Checklist]